rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 ### Domain Driven Design
 #### _What Is It?_
-Domain Driven design (DDD) is an approach to developing software for complex needs that deeply connects the implementation to an evolving model of the core business concepts.
+Domain Driven Design (DDD) is an approach to developing software for complex needs that deeply connects the implementation to an evolving model of the core business concepts.